 Let’s use an analogy to examine this idea.
 Marriage is undoubtedly about personal relationship.
 First bride and bridegroom.
 Then often parent-child.
 But it is also called “the institution of marriage.”
 Why?
 Because these wonderful relationships, to survive and grow, need to be supported by very unromantic realities like dwellings, food, clothing, transportation, and education.
 This require jobs, businesses, mortgages, laws, municipal, governments, etc. So marriage officially has legal and economic status and is therefore an “institution.”

 When people refer to the Church as “institution,” they often think papacy, Roman curia, and the Bishops’ Conference.
-But really, the Church as institution means much more than pastoral government.
+But really, the Church as institution means much more than pastoral government and hierarchy.
 It covers all those activities and possessions that support a living relationship with God and one another–universities, parishes, hospitals, all the property on a balance sheet, all the employees on the payroll, and all the catechetical programs and liturgical events in the parish bulletin.

 When the kings of Israel began to drift from their vocation as shepherds and saviors of their people, God raised up prophets to rebuke the kings and comfort the people.
 Prophet means spokesperson, someone who delivers God’s latest message to people here and now, based on their precise need.
 General George Patton once said that all people need a pat on the back from time to time–sometimes high, and sometimes low.
 So a prophet sometimes rebukes and other times consoles.
-But in all cases, the prophetic word is a word of life, designed by God to divert people from the road to death and to direct them along the path that leads to a deeper, more abundant life (Jn 10:10).
+But in all cases, the prophetic word is a word of life, designed by God to divert people from the road to death and to direct them along the path that leads to a deeper, more abundant life (John 10:10).

 So the institutional and prophetic dimensions of the church have the same goal–personal and communal life flowing from an intimate relationship with God.
 They are not opposed, but are meant to exist in dynamic tension.
 There are plenty of examples in Scripture and Church history of how they can dove-tail: Pope John XXIII, prompted by the Holy Spirit, calling the prophetic Second Vatican Council (much to the chagrin of his cardinals), the prophetic Franciscan movement of the 13th century flourishing under the protection of Popes and bishops, the liturgical and catechetical programs of the church bringing millions into regular contact with God’s prophetic word and Spirit.